 Classical Hodgkin lymphoma is a cancer of the lymphatic system reporting an incidence of 2-3 cases per 1,00,000 individuals per year in developed countries3.
 Classical Hodgkin’s lymphoma is different from nodular lymphocytic predominant Hodgkin lymphoma, which is a B-lymphocyte antigen CD20-positive lymphoma4.
 Almost 25-40% of Classical Hodgkin’s lymphoma was found to be causally related to Epstein-Barr virus infections.
 A few cases of classical Hodgkin’s lymphoma were also found to be associated with immune deficiency (including HIV infection) or a history of autoimmune disease and cancer that arise due to the transformation of low-grade B-cell lymphoma (mostly chronic lymphocytic leukaemia).

 Since the first diagnosis of classical Hodgkin’s lymphoma, the median age of onset for the lymphoma is 33 years, which has remained unchanged.
 Classical Hodgkin’s lymphoma is very frequent among adults, while it is rare among children under 12 years.
-The frequency of lymphoma is also very high among individuals aged over 80 years.
+The frequency of lymphoma is also very high among individuals over 80 years.

 The first peak in the incidence pattern of classical Hodgkin’s lymphoma appears at about 20-30 years of age, while the second peak of the disease is more associated with the Epstein-Barr virus, which has a lower curable rate than that observed in the first peak.
 The second peak of the disease usually appears around the age of 50-70 years3.